Syed-Humay0on/Obsidian/Readme.md

 > [!Note]
-> version 1.10.6 is the latest as of right now
+> version 1.10.6 is the latest right now

 ```
 mkdir -p ~/applications